swiftlang/swift-package-collection-generator/Sources/PackageCollectionGenerator/README.md

                           same name will end up in the same directory.

                           Temporary directories will be used instead if this argument is not specified.
-  --revision <revision>   The revision number of the generated package feed --verbose               Show extra logging for debugging purposes -h, --help              Show help information.
+  --revision <revision>   The revision number of the generated package collection --verbose               Show extra logging for debugging purposes -h, --help              Show help information.
 ```

 ### System Requirements

-The feed generator requires Swift toolchains and Git.
+The generator requires Swift toolchains and Git to run.

 ## Input Format

-The input is a JSON document that contains metadata about the feed and lists the packages to be included.
+The input is a JSON document that contains metadata about the collection and lists the packages to be included.

-Feed metadata:
+Collection metadata:

-* `title`: The name of the package feed.
+* `title`: The name of the package collection.
 * `overview`: An overview of the packages that are included. **Optional.**
-* `keywords`: An array of keywords that the feed is associated with. **Optional.**
+* `keywords`: An array of keywords that the collection is associated with. **Optional.**
 * `packages`: An array of package objects.

 Each item in the `packages` array is a package object with the following fields: